Rodgers throws deep during practice; King placed on IR

 The Green Bay Packers invited the media to watch quarterback Aaron Rodgers practice with the team Wednesday.
 It's the first time we've seen him practice in weeks.

-We were not allowed to shoot video of Rodgers throwing, but Action 2 Sports can report that No. 12 was tossing deep to the left and right.
+We were not allowed to shoot video of Rodgers throwing, but can report that No. 12 was tossing deep to the left and right.
 The injured QB tossed multiple 60-yard passes.

 Rodgers is still on Injured Reserve as he recovers from a broken collarbone.
 He won't be eligible to return to regular season play until, at the earliest, the Dec.
 17 game against the Carolina Panthers.